rainbirddigital/colab-mammoth/README.md

 Footnotes automatically appear at the base of the HTML file

 ### Ordered Lists
-Ordered lists that require special numbering formats, not `1.
-2. 3.
-4.`, require the manual addition of the following CSS styles to a lists `<ol>` tag:
+Ordered lists that require special numbering formats require the manual addition of the following CSS styles to a lists `<ol>` tag:
 * `1.
 2. 3.
 4.` is the default behavior of `<ol>`List Here`</ol>`
 * `i. ii. iii.` = `<ol class="listLowerRoman><li>`List Here`</li></ol>`
 * `I. II.
 III.` = `<ol class="listUpperRoman><li>`List Here`</li></ol>`